-The combination of hardware and software in Prime 50 Series systems creates a secure multi-user environment.
+The combination of hardware and software in the Prime 50 Series systems creates a secure multi-user environment.

 Security is addressed at the memory, file system and user log-in levels.
-Segment Descriptor Words (SDWs) describe each segment of a user's virtual address space.
+Segment Descriptor Words describe each segment of a user's virtual address space.
 Part of this description is per-ring access rights.
-Rings are levels of access privileges and are maintained by the hardware.
-Ring 0 is the most privileged with full access rights and the ability to execute all instructions.
-Ring 3 is the least privileged with no right to execute instructions that alter the system's mode of operation.
-The PRIMOS operating system enjoys ring 0 privileges, timeshared users run in ring 3.
+Rings are levels of access privileges maintained by the hardware.
+Ring 0 is the most privileged, with full access rights and the ability to execute all instructions.
+Ring 3 is the least privileged, with no right to execute instructions that alter the system's mode of operation.
+The PRIMOS operating system enjoys Ring 0 privileges, timeshared users run in Ring 3.
 This ring privilege is used to validate all memory accesses.
-A hardware supported gate mechanism allows ring 3 users to temporarily gain ring 0 privileges as they execute with the operating system.
-In this way data can be protected so that it can be accessed only via a controlled gated call into a more privileged ring.
+A hardware-supported gate mechanism allows Ring 3 users to temporarily gain Ring 0 privileges as they access certain operating system services.
+This protects data so that it can be accessed only via a controlled, gated call into a more privileged

 PRIMOS protects the system against unauthorized use.
-A user is identified with a 1- to 32-character user name and an optional password which is stored in encrypted form and verified by the PRIMOS operating system on log-in.
+A user is identified with a 1- to 32-character user name and an optional password which is stored in encrypted form and verified by PRIMOS when the user logs in.
 Users are further registered as members of projects (an accounting designation) and groups (users with common access rights).
+If users supply an invalid username, password or project name, the system can record the unsuccessful attempt to log-in.

-The system is designed to invoke an installation-supplied log-in procedure which cannot be defeated.
-This feature allows system administrators to add additional site-dependent log-in processing such as customized security checking or accounting.
+The system is designed to invoke an optional, installation-supplied log-in procedure which cannot be defeated.
+This feature allows system administrators to add additional site-dependent log-in processing, such as customized security checking or accounting.